vmware-archive/cf-redis-release/README.md

 Clone the repository using `git clone --recursive`.

+### git-hooks

+The `githooks` directory includes hooks that will only run if [git-hooks](http://git-hooks.github.io/git-hooks) has been initialized for this repository on this machine.
+Sprout-wrap does this by default on CF London machines.
+If you are on a different machine, please run `git hooks install` in the root dir of this repository.

 ## Properties

 Example manifests for BOSH Lite and AWS are provided in `/manifests`.
 All